 Pollution and hazmat coverage helps protect your business if you’re in an accident that causes environmental damage.
 You could be legally obligated to cover the expenses of cleaning up the environment following the accident.
-Cleaning up a truck accident and protecting the environment can get very pricey very quickly, and environmental clean-up is usually not included in general liability insurance.
+Cleaning up a truck accident and protecting the environment can get very pricey very quickly.

 6. Uninsured motorist and underinsured motorist (UI/UIM) coverage.

-Uninsured and underinsured motorist insurance will protect you if you’re not at fault in an accident but the other driver either doesn’t have insurance (uninsured motorist coverage) or doesn’t have enough insurance (underinsured motorist coverage) to cover the expenses of your medical bills.
+Uninsured and underinsured motorist insurance can protect you if you’re not at fault in an accident but the other driver either doesn’t have insurance (uninsured motorist coverage) or doesn’t have enough insurance (underinsured motorist coverage) to cover the expenses of your medical bills.
 You may want to consider this coverage to ensure that you’ll be covered if you’re struck by an uninsured or underinsured motorist.
-UI/UIM will also cover you if you’re in a hit-and-run accident and the other driver takes off instead of stopping.
 (It can also help you with covering repairs to your truck if the other driver doesn’t have insurance or enough insurance.)